To view links requiring Adobe Acrobate you can click on the following link and download the program for free: Click to

 These labs are used to support lecture taught in the above classses (SL 001 - 004.)
 In these labs you can work individually or in small groups to work on vocabulary and grammar that you learned in your main class.
 This is a lab, so there is not outside homework required for this class.
 You may take labs for 1 unit or for a 1/2 unit.
 Normally the 1/2 unit class is roughly half the hours each week of the 1 unit course.
 The hours must be completed during the 1 unit times, but may be flexible for the student.
 You are required to take 2 units of labs for completion of the ASL Certificate.
 If you have completed your classes, the labs will offer vocabulary expansion opportunities for you as well as grammar practice.

-Charlene Nunes is the American Sign Language Professor at San Joaquin Delta Community College.
+Charlene Nunes is the full-time American Sign Language Professor at San Joaquin Delta Community College.
 She also interprets American Sign Language.
 Charlene is certified with the National Registry of Interpreters for the Deaf with both the Certificate of Transliteration and the Certificate of Interpretation (CT and CI).

 TTH: 8:30 AM